 All financial aid at Penn is based on financial need, which means that Penn does not provide merit-based aid or athletic scholarships.
 Penn meets 100% of demonstrated need with grant funds and work-study.
 Penn is one of the few universities that does not package loans to meet your financial need, making it possible to graduate from Penn without incurring educational debt.
 Families can still choose to replace all or part of their Expected Family Contribution or to replace packaged work-study funding with loans.
-About a quarter of students receiving need-based aid also take out some educational loans.
+Less than a quarter of students receiving need-based aid also take out some educational loans.

 Articles in this section

 - How do I apply for financial aid?

 - How do I submit financial aid documents?